 - The Privacy Council will evaluate, implement and oversee data protection and information security compliance practices within Zendesk that are consistent with the requirements of applicable laws and Zendesk's policies, strategies and business objectives. - The Privacy Council will periodically assess Zendesk's data protection and information security compliance measures, accomplishments, and resources to ensure their continued effectiveness and identify and action improvements where necessary. - The Privacy Council may discuss with senior management the data protection and information security legal and regulatory requirements applicable to Zendesk and its compliance with such requirements.
-After these discussions, the Privacy Council may, where it determines it appropriate, make recommendations to the Chief Privacy Counsel (who, in turn, will report any material amendments or modifications to the Board) with respect to Zendesk's data protection and information security policies and procedures to ensure ongoing compliance with applicable laws and regulations. - The Privacy Council will also periodically review and assess the continued effectiveness and adequacy of this charter.
+After these discussions, the Privacy Council may, where it determines it appropriate, make recommendations to the Chief Privacy Counsel (who, in turn, will report any material amendments or modifications to the Board) with respect to Zendesk's data protection and information security policies and procedures to ensure ongoing compliance with applicable laws and regulations. - The Privacy Council will also periodically (at a minimum, annually, and more frequently, when appropriate due to changes in applicable data protection laws) review and assess the continued effectiveness and adequacy of the Policies.
 Where necessary, it will recommend to the Chief Privacy Officer any amendments or modifications it believes are necessary (who, in turn, will report any material amendments or modifications to the Board).